As amended through June 15, 2017

 Section 4.4.3.
 Student Directors.
 Each student director shall hold office for a term of one year, or until his/her successor is duly selected and qualified.

 Section 5.1.
 Declaration.
-Upon the resignation, removal, death, or disability of an officer or director, the President (or in his/her absence, the Vice-President) shall declare the office vacant, and shall cause a written notice of the vacancy to be sent to the membership of the Association within thirty (30) days.
+Upon the resignation, removal, death, or disability of an officer or director, not including the Immediate Past President, the President (or in his/her absence, the Vice-President) shall declare the office vacant, and shall cause a written notice of the vacancy to be sent to the membership of the Association within thirty (30) days.
 An office shall be declared vacant if an officer, at-large director, or student director is absent for four regular meetings of the board of directors within a single fiscal year.
 After the third absence, the President or Secretary shall notify the absent officer or director in writing that his/her office will be declared vacant after the fourth absence.

 Section 5.2.
 Election of Successor.
 If the office of President becomes vacant, the Vice-President shall succeed to the office.
 When a vacancy has been declared in the office of any other officer or a director, a successor shall be elected by the Board of Directors at its next meeting following the written notice of vacancy; however, if an annual meeting of the Association has intervened, the members attending the annual meeting shall elect the successor if the term of the vacant office has not otherwise expired.
 The newly-elected officer or director shall perform his/her duties until the predecessor’s term expires.

 Section 5.3.
 Removal.
 An officer or director may be removed from office for malfeasance or gross neglect in performing his/her duties, or for professional misconduct.
 Notice of intent to remove shall be served on the officer or director upon concurrence of five directors at a meeting of the Board of Directors.
 However, no officer or director may be removed except upon a vote of a two-thirds (2/3) majority of the members of a meeting of the Association held no earlier than ten (10) days following service of the notice of intent to remove.